 Ice packs were the traditional solution.
 But while ice packs are great for post-surgical swelling, and may yet be useful in treating hangovers, as a means of keeping insulin cool they’re woefully ineffective.
 The ice melts quickly, they’re messy, plus they actually keep insulin cooler than it needs to be, at least for working insulin.
-Ice packs might be a good solution for transporting an inventory of insulin for an extended vacation, but that’s about it.
+Ice packs might be a good solution for transporting an inventory of insulin for a day at the pool or beach, or even an extended vacation, but that’s about it.

 Thankfully there are some great products to help solve this problem:

 - Medicool, which has been around for quite a while, specializes in a wide range of insulated coolers with a molded insert that needs to be frozen, then re-frozen to be used again.
 It’s a small step up from an ice bag, at least in terms of being less messy, but refreezing takes time.
 The company also sells a small portable refrigerator.

 - The Frio cooling wallets are light, simple, compact, and easy to use.
 They use evaporative cooling to keep insulin in that sub-80 range for 48 hours, even when the outside temps are well above 100 degrees.
 To re-use, you just soak the inner sleeve in water and you’re good to go.
 Frios have the advantage of working in reverse, too, protecting insulin from getting too cold in freezing weather.